Awards and recognition

 Dr. Leonard Foster receives the 2017 Ken Standing Award

-Written by Katrin Braasch, Postdoctoral fellow in the Piret Lab, Michael Smith Laboratories
+Written by Katrin Braasch from the Piret Lab, Michael Smith Laboratories

 Congratulations to Dr. Leonard Foster on receiving the 2017 Ken Standing Award presented at the Enabling Technologies (ETP) Symposium in Ottawa.
 The award honors the career of Ken Standing who was a major figure in the development of time-of-flight mass spectrometry for bioanalytical applications.
 The award is presented biennially to honour a young scientist who has made a significant contribution to technology development in support of research in the life sciences.